ceph/ceph/doc/man/8/cephfs.rst

 ===========

-**cephfs** is a control utility for accessing and manipulating file layout and location data in the Ceph distributed file system.
+**cephfs** is a control utility for accessing and manipulating file layout and location data in the Ceph distributed storage system.

 ..
 TODO format this like a proper man page